MI-AFP/hw00/README.md

 2. [Turn on](https://docs.travis-ci.com/user/getting-started/) [Travis CI](https://travis-ci.com) for your repository.
 (It will check the solution for you and makes teacher's life easier!
 The `.travis.yml` file is prepared for your as well as tests.)
 3. Add teacher(s) as [collaborators](https://help.github.com/articles/inviting-collaborators-to-a-personal-repository/) to the repository - they will inform you about their usernames.
 4. Clone the repository or use `git init` and add remote as described in showed instructions at GitHub.
-5. In the repository, add the upstream (name it for example `assignment`).
+5. In the repository, add the upstream (name it for example `assignment`, see code block below).
 6. Get the assignment and push it to your repository (`pull` & `push`).
 7. Try the `stack build` and/or `stack test`.
 It should not end with build error and all tests should be "red".
 8. Now switch to new branch, where you will do the solution (let's say `solution`).